WICG/scheduling-apis/README.md

 Updating priority is equivalent to canceling a task and re-posting at a different priority.

 TODO: should TaskFuture allow "priority upgrade" to do the work and its deps more urgently?

+### Why a higher level API?
+Above proposal covers gaps in the platform, in addition there are other problems that a (higher level) standardized scheduling library would address:
+#### i.
+Easier to use disparate set of scheduling APIs
+Too many disparate scheduling APIs (rAF, rIC, settimeout) that require managing time budgets and bookkeeping -- that developers can’t understand when/how to use correctly.

+#### ii.
+Address userspace “coordination” issue (multi-actor problem)
+JS needs to cooperatively schedule between different parts of the app, and they need a common set of priorities for tasks.
+Some parts of the app may be using a JS scheduler with priorities but other parts of the app may not or may use a different priority mechanism (eg. embedded libraries).
+So low priority work in one system can get prioritized over high priority work in another.\
+Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68

+#### iii.
+Easier to reason about and track priority
+JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.
+For instance, in response to high priority user interaction, work is flowing through the system (fetches, post-processing, followed by rendering) and should inherit the original priority.

 ## Appendix: Scheduler case studies